percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/working_with_binary_logs.rst

 The ``xtrabackup`` binary integrates with information that |InnoDB| stores in its transaction log about the corresponding binary log position for committed transactions.
-This enables it to print out the binary log position to which a backup corresponds, so you can use it to set up new replication slaves or perform point-in-time recovery.
+This enables it to print out the binary log position to which a backup corresponds, so you can use it to set up new replication replicas or perform point-in-time recovery.

 Finding the Binary Log Position